mui/mui-x/docs/data/data-grid/overview/overview.md

 ## MIT license (free forever)

-The MIT licensed version is a stronger alternative to [plain data tables](/material-ui/react-table/#sorting-amp-selecting).
+The MIT licensed version (also referred to as the "Community version") is a stronger alternative to [plain data tables](/material-ui/react-table/#sorting-amp-selecting).
 It's a clean abstraction with basic features like editing, pagination, sorting and filtering single columns, and column groups.

 ```js